Welcome To Glow It Green

 Another way to take care of the roots of grey hair dyed with Henna/Indigo is to make natural hair masks from Ayurvedic herbs like;

 Add a teaspoon of these powders individually or together to liquid natural conditioners or hair masks.
-You can also add a teaspoon of Henna Or Indigo to these masks, which will help strengthen and revive the color of the hair.
+You can add a teaspoon of Henna or Indigo to these IY masks, which will help strengthen and revive the hair’s color!

 Make the famous Thali Kerala ayurvedic herbal hair mask for strength and nourishment!